patriciadraut/liferay-docs/en/deployment/articles-dxp/08-lcs/05-using-lcs/01-intro.markdown

 -   [**Managing LCS Environments:**](/docs/7-2/deploy/-/knowledge_base/d/managing-lcs-environments)
     Learn how to create and manage your LCS project's environments.
-This includes instructions on installing fix packs for an environment's servers.
+This includes instructions on generating tokens for an environment's servers.

 -   [**Managing LCS Servers:**](/docs/7-2/deploy/-/knowledge_base/d/managing-lcs-servers)
     Learn how to manage your servers in LCS.
-This includes viewing server metrics and editing server settings.
+This includes viewing server status and editing server settings.

 -   [**Managing Your LCS Account:**](/docs/7-2/deploy/-/knowledge_base/d/managing-your-lcs-account)
     Learn how to manage your LCS account.
 This includes setting general account